architsangal/foodfast/README.md

 This automatically registers your per-platform apps with Firebase and adds a ```lib/firebase_options.dart``` configuration file to your Flutter project.

+ <h4>Note:Make sure you login to your firebase account while you initialise your firebase_cli in your terminal.</h4>

  <h4>Note: Make sure that you have playstore installed in the Android Emulator device that you use.</h4>